sdclarke/recc/README.md

 variables `reccworker` accepts.

 Once you've set up the servers and environment, start the worker by running `reccworker`.
-You can optionally specify a bot name (the default is the computer's hostname and the pid of the process separated by a '-') by passing it as an argument.
+You can optionally specify a bot ID (the default is the computer's hostname and the pid of the process separated by a '-') by passing it as an argument.